MaxGierlachowski/ReactiveComponents/README.md

 kapt("io.gierla.reactivecomponents:AnnotationProcessor:{version}")
 ```

-You can find the newest version in the binary repository: https://bintray.com/maxgierlachowski/ReactiveComponents
+You can find the newest version in the bintray repository: https://bintray.com/maxgierlachowski/ReactiveComponents

 #### Code